-In under four seasons, the Grizzlies have already captured five NAIA national championships, seven A.I.I. championships and an NAIA Champions of Character team award.
+In under five seasons, the Grizzlies have already captured seven NAIA national championships, 10 A.I.I. championships, and an NAIA Champions of Character team award.
 In addition, dozens of student-athletes have earned All-American status, Scholar-Athlete recognition, and President’s List distinction.

 During the program's very first season of postseason eligibility in 2013-14, four of the Grizzlies' six teams competed in the NAIA national tournament, each reaching a national top-10 ranking.
 Eighteen players secured All-American status over the course of the year and the men's and women's tennis teams delivered GGC's first-ever national titles on May 17, 2014, in Mobile, Ala.

-Through four-plus seasons on the field, the Grizzlies have far exceeded expectations with a 573-200-17 (.736) overall record across all sports through fall 2016, earning of conference championships three conference championships in men’s soccer, a pair of championships by men’s tennis and baseball and one in softball, too.
-The Grizzlies have now collected five national titles (3-men’s tennis, 2-women’s tennis) and eight conference championships.
-In total, GGC has 46 NAIA All-Americans and one NAIA National Player of the Year.
+Through five seasons on the field, the Grizzlies have far exceeded expectations with a 712-231-18 (.750) overall record across all sports through spring 2016, earning of conference championships three conference championships in men’s soccer and baseball and a pair of championships by men’s tennis and softball.
+The Grizzlies have now collected seven national titles (4-men’s tennis, 3-women’s tennis) and eight conference championships.
+In total, GGC has 67 NAIA All-Americans and one NAIA National Player of the Year.

 The Grizzlies also have successfully bid for and hosted postseason championships in men’s soccer, women’s soccer, men’s tennis, softball, and baseball.